tomdeforest/tomdeforest.github.io/_pages/about.md

 ## Japan

 I lived as a missionary in Japan for two years.
-I practice Japanese everyday in Duolingo.
-I'm still planning my return trip to Japan.
+I practice Japanese everyday in Duolingo. <strike>I'm still planning my return trip to Japan.</strike> My wife and I made our dream trip to Japan in Nov 2023!
+It was awesome!
+Now I want to go back with my whole family.

 - Language
 - Culture